 The Social Studies department seeks to develop students who can identify and assume the privileges and responsibilities of United States and global citizenship.
 Students are given opportunities to develop study skills and refine communication skills in dealing with contemporary issues.
 Students are given the opportunity to effectively use technology as a learning tool and as a means to access content.
 Students improve their ability to work with historical material, as well as to evaluate history and global studies from a Christian perspective.

-Minnesota History 6
+Minnesota Studies 6

 Through the study of Minnesota Historical Society texts and primary source documents, students discover first-hand how diverse cultures interacted to shape the state of Minnesota.
 During this course, we will examine Minnesota’s ancient people and American Indians, Euro-American settlement and immigration, industry and the growth of cities, and contemporary Minnesota.
-Minnesota’s history, geography, and government will be examined as we study the development of Minnesota chronologically.
+Minnesota’s history, geography, economy, and government will be examined as we study the development of Minnesota chronologically.
 Throughout the course students are also encouraged and challenged to develop and express an informed Christian worldview.

 World Geography 7